Psyzkaller: Learning from Historical and On-the-Fly Execution Data for Smarter Seed Generation in OS kernel Fuzzing: Implementation

 \subsection{Training with the DongTing Dataset}

-As discussed earlier, Syzkaller distinguishes different syscall instances based on their parameter settings in the Choice Table.
-However, syscalls recorded in the DongTing dataset do not contain parameter information.
-For example, the following excerpt shows syscalls without arguments:
+Syzkaller distinguishes different syscall instances based on their parameter settings in the Choice Table.
+However, syscalls recorded in the DongTing dataset do not contain parameter information, as shown in the following excerpt:

-Therefore, traces in DongTing must be pre-processed prior to SDR mining.
-For normal traces, we replicated the collection process described in~\cite{dongting}: four Linux regression test suites (LTP, Kselftests, Open POSIX Test Suite, and Glibc Test Suite) were executed on the same kernel versions, and the syscall sequences were collected using \texttt{strace-4.18}.
-This procedure yielded the same number of normal traces (6,850) as in DongTing, but with parameters preserved for each syscall.
-For instance, the following segment illustrates syscalls with their parameters for the excerpt above: